oracle/graal/substratevm/JCASecurityServices.md

-# JCA Security Services on Native Image
+# JCA Security Services in Native Image

 This section refers to the use of the services provided by the [Java Cryptography Architecture (JCA)](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) framework.
-The JCA framework relies on reflection to achieve algorithm independence and extensibility, therefore it requires a custom configuration on Native Image.
+The JCA framework relies on reflection to achieve algorithm independence and extensibility, therefore it requires a custom configuration in Native Image.
 Additionally, seed generators that use system files like `/dev/random` or `/dev/urandom` need to be reinitialized at run time.

 By default a native image is built with support for the `SecureRandom` and `MessageDigest` engines from the `SUN` provider.